nmajor/nmajor-src/_posts/2018-07-25-making-redux-middleware-for-websockets.md

 ***

 Middleware is one of the most powerful and useful features of redux.
-If you're unfamiliar with redux middleware, like any middleware, it is a way to insert extra behavior into dispatched redux actions.
+If you're unfamiliar with redux middleware, it is a way to insert extra behavior into dispatched redux actions.

 Today we're going to use it to make a clean and powerful way to manage our subscriptions to different Action Cable channels+rooms this also means taking the data sent to use through action cable and dispatching the appropriate redux actions to mutate the state.